-Neil Yorke-Smith is an Associate Professor of Socio-Technical Algorithmics within the Algorithmics Group of the Faculty of Engineering, Mathematics and Computer Science (EEMCS/EWI), Delft University of Technology.
+Neil Yorke-Smith is an Associate Professor of Socio-Technical Algorithmics in the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS/EWI), Delft University of Technology.

 Read more on his personal webpage.

 My research aims to help people make decisions in complex socio-technical situations.
-My current interests leverage agent-based modelling, constraint-based scheduling, machine learning and data analytics, and social simulation to address real-world applications.
+My current interests create and leverage agent-based modelling, constraint-based scheduling, machine learning and data analytics, and social simulation to address real-world applications.

 Full publications list on my personal webpage.
 The list below is the TU Delft repository only.